hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 # other arguments
 ```

-The `params` scope is also used to define reference data paths (e.g. reference genome, HMFTools resources) as detailed in
+The `params` scope is also used to define reference data paths (e.g. reference genome, hmftools resources) as detailed in
 [Resource files](#resource-files).

 ### Multiple config files